 Composition

-The board of directors of the Corporation, through a nomination committee as defined in Article 5.04, will make best efforts to identify potential directors who will represent the collective interests of the Corporation’s members and registered participants of the Divisions and who reflect:
+The board of the Corporation, through a nomination committee as defined in Article 5.04, will make best efforts to identify potential directors who satisfy the eligibility requirements specified in these by-laws, who represent the collective interests of the Corporation’s members and registered participants of the Divisions and who reflect:

 Linguistic and cultural regional characteristics of the Corporation in order to ensure representation of Canada’s French & English linguistic, cultural and political dynamics;

-Gender balance between men and women where the board of directors consist of not less than 40% of any gender;

 Large and small provincial sports organizations;

-The knowledge, skills and competencies defined from time-to-time by the board of directors.
+The knowledge, skills and competencies defined from time-to-time by the board.

-The board of directors of the Corporation may use the power of appointment in Section 5.06 to fill any gap in the composition of the board of directors as a result of the election of directors.
+The board of the Corporation may use the power of appointment in Section 5.06 to fill any gap in the composition of the board as a result of the election of directors provided that such appointment otherwise complies with the eligibility requirements specified in these by-laws.

 Nominating Committee

-The Nominating Committee is a standing committee of the Corporation’s board of directors and is responsible for identifying potential directors and recommending a slate of potential directors to the board of directors.
-The Corporation’s board of directors will appoint a Nominating Committee within 3 months following the previous Annual General Meeting.
-The composition of the Nominating Committee shall be as follows:

-there must be at least five committee members;
+The Nominating Committee is a standing committee of the Corporation’s board and is responsible for identifying potential directors for election to the board by the members.
+The Corporation’s board will appoint a Nominating Committee within three (3) months following the previous Annual General Meeting.
+The composition of the Nominating Committee shall be an odd number with at least five members and must comply with the following minimum requirements:

-any directors of the Corporation who are not standing for re-election must not be committee members;
+any directors of the Corporation who are standing for re-election cannot be committee members;

 at least one committee member must be a person who is not a director, employee or contractor of the Corporation;

-at least one committee member who represents the Province of Quebec;

-at least one committee member who represents a small provincial sport organization;

-at least one committee member who represents a large provincial sport organization; and
+at least one independent director;

+an athlete representative (which may be the athlete director if they are not standing for re-election); and

-the chairperson of the committee must be a director of the Corporation.
+the chairperson of the committee must be a director of the Corporation that is not standing for re-election.

 Two or more of the above requirements may be met by the same person.
 The Nominating Committee shall:

-Recruit individuals who meet the qualification criteria (set out in Section 5.02) and diversity (set out in Section 5.03) set out in these by-laws to stand for election to the Corporation’s board of directors.
+Recruit individuals who meet the qualification criteria (set out in Section 5.02) and diversity (set out in Section 5.03) set out in these by-laws to stand for election to the Corporation’s board.

 Communicate with each provincial sport organization of the Corporation to seek names of potential directors.

-Present to the Corporation’s board of directors a recommended slate of candidates for election at least 15 days prior to the meeting held for the purpose of electing directors to the Corporation.
+Present to the Corporation’s boarda recommended slate of candidates for election at least 15 days prior to the meeting held for the purpose of electing directors to the Corporation.
 The recommended slate shall include candidates to:

-Fill vacancies on the board of directors; or
+Fill vacancies on the board; or

-Stand for election for available positions on the board of directors.
+Stand for election for available positions on the board.

-The Corporation’s board of directors shall endorse a slate of nominees and present said slate of nominees to the members at least 7 days before the date of the meeting held for the purpose of electing directors.
+The Corporation’s board shall present the slate of nominees to the members at least seven (7) days before the date of the meeting held for the purpose of electing directors.

 Election and Term